antonisdim/haystac/docs/index.rst

 Introduction
 ============

-RIP is a comprehensive computational tool for identifying species from DNA sequence data.
+HAYSTACK is a comprehensive computational tool for identifying species from DNA sequence data.
 It can pre-process sequencing data (adapter trimming), build a database, analyse sequencing data and perform a deamination profile analysis.
 It can work in two different modes.
 One mode performs metagenomic identifications from samples containing multiple organisms, and outputs mea posterior species abundances.
 The second mode can perform species identifications from single organism samples and it outputs species assignment posterior probabilities.

 Installation
 ============

-RIP can be installed though pip, bioconda, and you can download the source from git as well.
+HAYSTACK can be installed though pip, bioconda, and you can download the source from git as well.

 Pip

-    pip install rip
+    pip install haystack

 Conda

-    conda install -c bioconda rip
+    conda install -c bioconda haystack

 Git
-    git clone rip
+    git clone haystack

 Tutorial
 ========

-Configuring RIP
+Configuring HAYSTACK
 ---------------

-If a user is running rip for the first time on a machine, they should run the `rip config` module first.
+If a user is running haystack for the first time on a machine, they should run the `haystack config` module first.
 There an interactive dialogue session will start so that a few important options about the pipeline can be configured.
 The user will be asked to provide their email address so that sequences can be fetched from the NCBI and their preferred path for the shared genomes folder, among other things.
 Other than the email address the rest of the options have default values that can be used.
-If a user later on wishes to change any of these parameters specifically they can either rerun `rip config` or run rip config by passing a specific argument.
+If a user later on wishes to change any of these parameters specifically they can either rerun `haystack config` or run haystack config by passing a specific argument.

 Here is an example command that allows the configuration of all the parameters interactively

-    rip config
+    haystack config

 Here is an example command that configures the number of threads that bowtie2 is allowed to use for mapping and index building

-    rip config --bowtie2-threads 10
+    haystack config --bowtie2-threads 10

 Unless the user has a deep understanding of its dataset we advise to be cautious when changing the base mismatch probability that is used later on in the method's probabilistic model.
 We also advise caution when changing the bowtie2 file size scaling factor.

 Building the database
 ---------------------

-In order to build the database we will be using the `database` submodule of RIP.
+In order to build the database we will be using the `database` submodule of HAYSTACK.
 First we need to know what what organisms we would like to include in our database.
 Do we only need the complete genomes of a specific genus or do we want more genera?

 Constructing the Query